-Vers ion 1 15 2
+Version I

-(1) and, King and Queen of the Outla (2) to all who come by these presents, Greetings (3) It is our prerogative to recognize those pers excellence in the practice and teaching of the A enriched Our realm.
-(4) We do therefore take and admit to the for [his/her] outstanding abilities as a esteem in which We hold [him/her]. { We further Order, to wit: Vert, a stag's head, erased and affrembattled Or.} (5) To which We set Our hand this day of ons whose constant rts and Sciences has e Order of the Argent} that all may know grant [him/her] the ronty, argent, collared Hart w of the right to bear d and armed, within a bore
+(1) and, King and Queen of the Outlands, (2) to all who come by these presents, Greetings.
+(3) It is our prerogative to recognize those persons whose constant excellence in the practice and teaching of the Arts and Sciences has enriched Our realm.
+(4) We do therefore take and admit to the Order of the Argent Hart {for [his/her] outstanding abilities as a } that all may know of the esteem in which We hold [him/her]. { We further grant [him/her] the right to bear the insignia of the Order, to wit: Vert, a stag's head, erased and affronty, argent, collared and armed, within a bordure embattled Or.} (5) To which We set Our hand this day of, Anno Societatis, being Gregorian.

-· 0 G
+, King, Queen

-sion 2
+Version 2

-(1) and, King and Queen of the la (2) to all nobles and gentles who come by these p (3) Whereas, has shown excellence in the of/as a, has shown excellence in the (4) We are minded this day to admit [him/her] to [his/her] worth. { We further grant [him/her] the a stag's head, erased and affronty, argent, collars (5) To which We set Our hand this day of present letter, Greeting he Arts and Sciences of the Order of the Argaright to bear the instead and armed, within ngs. s, {most espec gent Hart tha ignia of the C n a bordure e nt all may kno Order, to wit: \circ mbattled Or.} ow of Vert,
+and, King and Queen of the lands of the Outlands, (2) to all nobles and gentles who come by these present letter, Greetings.
+(3) Whereas, has shown excellence in the Arts and Sciences, {most especially in the areas of/as a,} (4) We are minded this day to admit [him/her] to the Order of the Argent Hart that all may know of [his/her] worth. { We further grant [him/her] the right to bear the insignia of the Order, to wit: Vert, a stag's head, erased and affronty, argent, collared and armed, within a bordure embattled Or.} (5) To which We set Our hand this day of, Anno Societatis, being Gregorian.

 , King, Queen

-Note: If the recipient has a registered device but page 40 for the text needed to add the recipient's Arms to the scroll. evious armig jerous award, , see
+Note: If the recipient has a registered device but does not have a previous armigerous award, see page 40 for the text needed to add the recipient's Arms to the scroll.

-gender-specific)
+Version 3 (non gender-specific)

-(1 & 2) We, and, King and Queen of send Greetings.
-(3) It is Our prerogative to recognize those perseteaching of the Arts and Sciences has enriched (4) We do therefore take and admit to the (5) the right to bear the insignia of the order, to wi collared and armed, within a bordure embattled To which We set Our Hand this day of reckoning of years. ons whose constant of Our Realm.
-Order of the Argent Hat: Vert, a stag's head Or.} excellence in art. {We grant d erased and the practice Our good sub affronty, arg and bject gent,
+(1 & 2) We, and, King and Queen of the Outlands, unto all whom these presents come, send Greetings.
+(3) It is Our prerogative to recognize those persons whose constant excellence in the practice and teaching of the Arts and Sciences has enriched Our Realm.
+(4) We do therefore take and admit to the Order of the Argent Hart. {We grant Our good subject the right to bear the insignia of the order, to wit: Vert, a stag's head erased and affronty, argent, collared and armed, within a bordure embattled Or.} To which We set Our Hand this day of, Anno Societatis, being in the common reckoning of years.